nolar/kopf/docs/memos.rst

 For persistent values, use the status stanza or annotations of the resources.

-Essentially, the operator's memo is not much different from global variables (unless there are 2+ embedded operator tasks running) or asyncio contextvars, except that it provides the same interface as for per-resource memos.
+Essentially, the operator's memo is not much different from global variables (unless 2+ embedded operator tasks are running there) or asyncio contextvars, except that it provides the same interface as for the per-resource memos.

 .. seealso::